zamiang/zamiang-dot-com/posts/_posts/2014-10-11-visiting-tokyo.md

 build their own culture since they have a dedicated clientele from doubling as stores or coffee shops during the day.
 We had many interesting experiences since bars seem to take a quality of 'bars-ness' and push it to the extreme.
-Were kicked out of a very quiet whisky bar for laughing and then went to a bar where buying a drink allows you to pick the next song - a drunkards dream jukebox.
+We were kicked out of a very quiet whisky bar for laughing and then went to a bar where buying a drink allows you to pick the next song - a drunkards dream jukebox.

 ![Day drinking](/assets/images/IMG_3425.jpg)

 Public drinking is generally ok in Asia.
-One of my favorite moments from the trip was on a 9am train to Hakone, we sat next to a group of old men who accumulated a crew and more beers as we went along.
+One of my favorite moments from the trip was on a 9AM train to Hakone, we sat next to a group of old men who accumulated a crew and more beers as we went along.
 All well dressed and just quietly having a great time as they drank their way to the onsen.